Kimmix/KMMX-Web/lore/operation-ghost-lab.md

 I pull out my scanner and switch it back on.
 The needle doesn't just move – it slams into the red zone and stays there, vibrating like it's trying to escape the device entirely.
 The crystal is radiating energy levels that should be impossible to contain in solid form.

 This is it.
 This is what I've been looking for my entire career.
-Proof that the energy can be crystallized, stabilized, stored.
+Proof that energy can be crystallized, stabilized, stored.
 The implications are staggering.
 Unlimited power generation.
 Instant matter fabrication.
 Maybe even... consciousness preservation.

 My hands are shaking as I take photos from every angle.
 The excitement is almost overwhelming, that rush you get when you realize you're looking at something that will change everything.